Is Your Name Not on the Translation List?

 Laura, Lauren, Lori, Laurie

 Laura, Lauren and Laurie/Lori are a modern feminine forms of the name Laurence.
 In Irish, Laurence is Labhras (LAV ras or LAW ras).
-You can make this name feminine by adding the suffix ín: Labhraín (LAV reen or LAW reen).
+You can make this name feminine by adding the suffix ín: Labhraín (LAV reen or LAW reen), or maybe just take the "s" off and make it Labhra (LAV ra or LAW ra).

 Leanne, Leeanne, LeeAnn etc.